Conservation areas

 Is my property in a conservation area?

-To find out if a property is in a conservation area, you can visit the Where I live section.
-You can do this without having to log in to My Account.
+To find out if a property is in a conservation area, you can visit the Conservation area appraisals page and download detailed information and maps.

 Important: if your property is in a conservation area, you should also check to see if development is restricted under an Article 4 direction.
-Find our list of areas covered by article 4 directions in the Lewes district and Eastbourne.
+Find our list of areas covered by article 4 directions.

 What does living in a conservation area mean in terms of work on my building?